Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Heralded remote entanglement generation

-As a variant of the type-II networking, we consider the HEG protocol with entangled photon-pair sources, in which a photonic Bell state is loaded into the atomic qubits of Alice (A) and Bob (B), as shown in Fig.~\ref{fig:type-2_photon_pair_source}(a).
+Here, we consider the HEG protocol with entangled photon-pair sources, in which a photonic Bell state is loaded into the atomic qubits of Alice and Bob (see also Ref.~\cite{Ji2025} that proposes an efficient repeater protocol leveraging this).
 First, we prepare the photonic Bell state,

-by, e.g., spontaneous parametric down conversion (SPDC) or quantum emitters.
-Upon obtaining the measurement outcome $(j^\text{A}, j^\text{B})$ during memory loading at Alice and Bob, described by the memory-loading operator $\hat{E}(\Delta)$ in Eq.~\eqref{S_eq:memoryloading} with the ideal loaded state given by $[\ket{01} + (-1)^{j^\text{A}-j^\text{B}}\ket{10}]/\sqrt{2}$, the atomic-qubit pair is projected onto, for example,
+by, e.g., spontaneous parametric downconversion (SPDC) or quantum emitters.
+Upon obtaining the measurement outcome $(j^\text{A}, j^\text{B})$ during memory loading at Alice and Bob, described by the memory-loading operator $\hat{E}(\Delta)$ in Eq.~\eqref{S_eq:memoryloading} with the ideal loaded state given by $[\ket{01} + (-1)^{j^\text{A}-j^\text{B}}\ket{10}]/\sqrt{2}$, the atomic-qubit pair is projected onto

 where $\mathrm{r}_\pm(\Delta) = e^{-i\tau_\text{m}\Delta} {r}_{\pm}(\Delta)$, and we have neglected a global phase.
 Thus, the loaded atomic-qubit state is given by

 where the symbol $\mathbb{E}$ is defined for a two-variable function $h(\Delta^\text{A},\Delta^\text{B})$ as